dmitriz/issue-labeler/TECHNICAL.md

 ## Environment Management

-The system supports multiple environments (testing and production) with different repository targets.
+The system supports multiple environments with different repository targets. **Note that environments ONLY affect which repository is targeted - all other configuration settings remain the same across environments.**

 Key features:

 1. **Toggle Command**: `npm run toggle-env` switches between environments
 2. **Status Command**: `npm run env:status` displays current environment status
 3. **Persistence**: Environment changes are persisted to the config file
-4. **Local Testing**: The testing environment can use mock issues for testing

 ### Environment Switching